 Oh, and you’ll notice that everyone throws beads regardless if you flash or not.
 The feather boas are what you get if you actually flash someone!
 You won’t see much nudity like you may think you would although people do get a little more “free” than they might on a normal night!
 After some bead tossing on the balcony, I recommend going to the bars on Bourbon (they are all really cool) and most have great karaoke and music!

-Frenchman’s District– I loved this area because just about every bar was filled with live music with cover bands and live jazz.
+Frenchman’s District – I loved this area because just about every bar was filled with live music with cover bands and live jazz.
 I LOVED this area and can’t wait to visit it again.
 This area truly has soul and is a little more low-key than the Bourbon Street madness over Mardi Gras.
-This area is what I would call the hipster-y NOLA neighborhood and the scene was like no-where I’ve been before.
+This area is what I would call the hipster NOLA neighborhood and the scene was like nowhere I’ve been before.

 French Quarter – This is a great area for a day drink and brunch.
-Walk around here for cute shops, balcony’s, street art and a big market by the water!
+Walk around here for cute shops, balconies, street art, and a big market by the water!
 This is a great spot to check out after brunch!

 Have you ever been to Mardi Gras before?
 If so, am I leaving anything out of the 20-something’s guide to Mardi Gras?

 Things to Know Before the Stagecoach Music Festival

 The Beginner’s Guide to Outside Lands Music Festival